wagtail/sphinx-wagtail-theme/docs/workflows.rst

    This is a sentinal job to indicate whether the build is good for usage or not.
 A pull-request may only be merged if this job succeeds.

-upload-to-cdn
-   Needs: [passed-all-tests].

-   Whenever the build succeeds the resulting assets should be uploaded to the content delivery network.

 assert-good-release-version
    Needs: [passed-all-tests].
 Only run for release events.